camwestwood/xapi/vocabulary.md

 <a name="activity-types"></a>
 ### 3.1 Activity Types
 The following are types of the [Activity Definition Object](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#activity-definition).
 Activity Types may use the [subType extension](vocabulary.md#sub-type) to further indicate the subType of the Activity.

-Some examples of subTypes are included here.
-However, the list is not exhaustive, and it is the responsibility of the plugin to define the subType.
+Some examples of subTypes of Activity Types are included.
+However sub-types are not defined by the Jisc profile spec and the examples shown are indicative; it is the responsibility of the plugin to define the subType.
 Since the vendors do not own the IRI, these subTypes use a Jisc-controlled namespace that relates to the vendor or vendor product (for example: <a href="https://github.com/jiscdev/xapi/tree/1.0/generic/iri_landing_page.md">http://bblearn.xapi.jisc.ac.uk</a>).

 Example:
 ``` javascript